-This edition was published by Gollancz on January 27, 2011 in hardcover and has 246 pages.
+fantasy, paranormal fantasy that was published by Gollancz on January 27, 2011 and has 246 pages.

 Second in The Dark Elite urban-fantasy young adult series set in a contemporary Chicago and based in a girls’ boarding school.